Madhav Narayan FestivalBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 Ritual followed by the followers

-The followers nowadays are following his footsteps as they started observing the fast for penance and to have their wishes fulfilled.
+The followers nowadays are following in his footsteps as they started observing the fast for penance and to have their wishes fulfilled.
 As to understand why devotees go to the four places on foot during this period, as per Historians: “Lord Bishnu to complete his fasting ritual on the 30th day, needed some items.
-Thus, to collect Ek-Mukhe Rudraksha, he first reached Sleshmantak Forest at Pashupatinath.
+Thus, to collect Ek-Mukhe Rudraksha (Elaeocarpus Ganitrus), he first reached Sleshmantak Forest at Pashupatinath.